javaidiqbal11/AI-Avatar-Digital-Human/README.md

 to understand all the details of the repository can be found at [Monadical](https://monadical.com/posts/build-a-digital-human-with-large-language-models.html).

-The brain of this project is based on Open AI, where the avatar characteristics and the shape of the response are defined in the following code fragment:
+The brain of this project is based on Open AI, where the avatar characteristics and the shape of the response are defined in the following code fragment given below:

 ```js
 import { ChatOpenAI } from "@langchain/openai";